jhamm2315/ETL/ETL Project Final/video-game-etl/README.md

 Explaining the files:
 The config.py has user information needed to run the python files.
-The methods.py containes a function to to a get request of the the top 20 games.
+The methods.py containes a function to get a request of the the top 20 games.
 The run.py will output a json response of the top 20 games being played at the time of the function.
 The convert.py to convert the json file into a csv.
 The read_csv.py  will convert the csv and input into a table on postgres SQL.